 Namche Bazaar is a trade center of entire everest region.
 It is a visitor’s center point in any of the Everest Region trekking or climbing activities, Solukhumbu Nepal.
 Namche Bazaar is at an elevation of 3440 meters above sea level a with worlds highest altitude Pub & fancy minimarts and shops.

 Namche has outlet of branded cloths like North face, Sherpa, Sonam & more.
 Many other shops and tall buildings can be found in Namche Bazaar.
 You can visit to Namche bazzar with Namche trekking itinerary like one with Nepalgram.

 The “high season” for trekking and climbing in Everest region begins in April and finishes close to the furthest limit of September.
 However june & july are low season for trekking in Nepal.
 June & july are monsoon season in Nepal with lots of rain and clouded sky.

-Everest summit trips starts around mid-May and ends in mid- may, that is why everest base camp trekking trail is crowded in this season.
+Everest summit trips starts around mid-March and ends in mid- May, that is why everest base camp trekking trail is crowded in this season.
 Thus, EBC trail alone is more busy during spring than in autumn.
 However, other trails of Everest like everest 3 high passes, Everest chola pass trekking route and Renjo la pass trekking are not as crowded as EBC trail even in the spring season.

 whereas June to July and November to February are regarded as the off season in Everest.